This post may contain affiliate links. For more information, please read my disclosure policy.

 - 2 (15-ounce) cans black beans, drained and rinsed

-- In a large stock pot or dutch oven, heat olive oil over medium high heat.
+- Heat olive oil over medium high heat in a dutch oven or soup pot.
 Add sweet potato cubes, onion and celery.
 Cook for about 5 minutes, or until onion and celery are soft (stirring often).

 - Add garlic, chili powder, cumin, oregano, cayenne pepper and salt.
 Stir well to combine.

-- Add stock, tomatoes with juices and black beans.
+- Add vegetable broth, tomatoes with juices and black beans.
 Bring to a boil.
-Cover pot and reduce heat to maintain a gentle simmer.
+Reduce heat to maintain a gentle simmer and cover.

 - Simmer for 20-25 minutes, or until sweet potatoes are tender.